AdobeDocs/campaign-classic.en/help/platform/using/crm-ms-dynamics.md

 ## Configure Campaign {#configure-acs-for-microsoft}

-To connect Microsoft Dynamics and Campaign, you need to create and configure a dedicated External Accoount in Campaign.
+To connect Microsoft Dynamics and Campaign, you need to create and configure a dedicated External Account in Campaign.

 1. Navigate to **[!UICONTROL Administration > Platform > External accounts]**.